What is third-party auto insurance?

 If your car is totaled or stolen

-If you have full coverage (i.e. comprehensive and collision) and your car is totaled or stolen, and you can’t use it again, your insurance company will pay out the full value of the car, which can allow you to pay off any loans, or buy a new car.
+If you have full coverage (i.e. comprehensive and collision) and your car is totaled or stolen, and you can’t use it again, third-party car insurance companies will pay out the full value of the car, which can allow you to pay off any loans, or buy a new car.

 However, if your car has little financial value, the need for a full refund may not be worth the additional monthly payments.
 Think about what you would do if you lost your car suddenly – depending on how desperate your situation would be, you should consider whether you need the full insurance package.